Josephjlyons/Employee-Management/README.md

 A backend application that lets the user build, store and change their employees,departments and roles all while using the command line. `Console.table` is included to help the user visualize the database by building a easy to read table.

+## Installation

+1. Run npm install to install all and any dependencies.
+2. Run npm start in your command line to start the application.
+3. Navigate through the prompted questions with arrow keys and enter text fields simply with a keyboard.

 ## Technologies